 We’re stepping into Spring this week, and seeing what a whole host of our stallholders have to offer!
-With stallholder applications for 2020 in full swing and many markets re-opening, we thought it high time to see what some of our stallholders have in store for the year ahead.
+With stallholder applications for 2020 in full swing and many markets re-opening, we thought it high time to Meet the Maker see what our stallholders have in store for the year ahead.

-Pedddle: Charis Raine Illustration has the most beautiful artwork, Cedar offers incredible-smelling candles and Tattered Rose makes gorgeous jewellery, which you’ve each been producing for a long time.
+Pedddle: Charis Raine Illustration has the most beautiful artwork and Cedar offers incredible-smelling candles, which you’ve each been producing for a long time.
 What exciting plans do you each have in store for 2020?

 Charis Raine Illustration: In 2020, my plan is to freshen up my shop with lots of new products and designs.
 After a very busy Christmas, lots of my items have all sold out at once so I’m taking the opportunity to create a whole new line of products.
 You can soon expect new enamel pins, wooden pins, lots of new greetings cards and prints, stationery items and some clothing accessories!